-If your playroom cannot handle a single more block, this Christmas gift guide is for you.
+If your playroom cannot handle one more block, this non-toy Christmas gift guide is for you.

 I’ve done a lot of homework and have some great gift ideas that aren’t toys.